erickampman/ItemAsStringDragAndDrop/Readme.md

 	- A possible TODO would be to cover the entirety of the detail view with a view that does have a corresponding drop delegate.
 That way the item can be moved in dropEntered and that would give a nicer presentation.

+Forgot to split off other project from this one so there was a spurious commit that I reverted.
+FYI